Exclusion & Sanitation

 populations of flying insects.
 A pyrethrin space spray such as CB 80 Pyrethrin Aerosol, PT 565, or V-One Pyrethrin Aerosol.
 You can use pyrethrins in an automatic dispenser to be used with the the On Time Mist Flying Insect Killer.
 On Time Mist Automatic aerosol will last 30 days in the automatic aerosol dispenser.

 Gentrol Aerosol is an IGR in a convenient aerosol can.
 An IGR (insect growth regulator) will prevent the complete fruit fly development.
-This aerosol can be sprayed around possible breeding sources such as, around plants, floor mats, under applicances and into drains.
+This aerosol can be sprayed around possible breeding sources such as, around plants, floor mats, under applicances and into drains to treat a broad range of small flies.

 Drain Treatments - Get Rid Of Possible Sources